SteelCompendium/data-md-dse/Bestiary/Lightbender Pouncer.md

   target: Self
   effects:
   - name: Effect
-    effect: 'The [[Lightbender|lightbender]] halves the damage, doesn’t suffer any associated effect, and [[Teleport|teleports]] 5 squares.
+    effect: 'The [[Lightbender|lightbender]] halves the damage, doesn''t suffer any associated effect, and [[Teleport|teleports]] 5 squares.
 The pouncer makes a [[Free Strike|free strike]] if they [[Teleport|teleport]] into a space adjacent to an enemy. '